How much can I borrow?

 - Completing a purchase that has been agreed subject to planning.

 Although your personal circumstances will be checked when looking to make a new application, they aren’t the whole story.
 Lenders will look at the following info about you:

 - What you’re planning to do with the funds raised and how this might affect your finances.

-- Can you keep up the repayments, if paying the interest monthly.
+- Whether you can keep up the repayments if paying the interest monthly.